 Similarly, fighting depression starts with understanding the disease.
 But this is a means to the goal of beating it, and we must not get caught up in the “problem-focused” storyline.

 Instead, we need to repeatedly make a conscious decision to use our words in the “solution-focused” storyline.

 We need to focus our attention and energy on describing our strengths, our values, and specific, practical steps we can take to beat depression.

 We need to allow ourselves to be aware of our feelings without letting them define our actions.

-Fortunately, there are a couple things we can do to make it easier!
+Fortunately, there are a couple of things we can do to make changing our self-talk easier!